 Most parents don’t want their children to surrender their honor to these battles (I know I sure don’t).
 But at the same time, we must have a realistic and grace-based view of what we’re dealing with.
 When a mom can be a safe sounding board for her daughter to discuss some of her erotic thoughts, and when a dad can provide a steady and safe haven for his son to discuss his struggles with lusts and masturbation, then these parents put themselves in the best position to coach their children through these struggles.
 Our kindness, love, and understanding enable them to gain not only wisdom but strength for the battle they are having.

 All I’m suggesting is that we deal with our children’s struggles the way God helps us deal with ours.
-We can always go to God with our battles, our guilt, and our shame.
+God is unshockable, steadfast in his love for us, patient and always ready to forgive.
+We can always go to Him with our battles, our guilt, and our shame.
 The more our children find a similar response from us when it comes to their moral struggles, the easier it will be for them to take these same struggles to God and gain victory over them through His power.